-Notice is hereby given that the Annual Meeting of Stockholders of Revlon, Inc., a Delaware corporation (the "Company"), will be held at 9:00 a.m., local time, on Wednesday, April 7, 1999, at the Company's Research Center, 2121 Route 27, Edison, New Jersey 08818, for the following purposes:
+Notice is hereby given that the Annual Meeting of Stockholders of Revlon, Inc., a Delaware corporation (the "Company"), will be held at 10:00 a.m., local time, on Friday, June 1, 2001, at the Company's Research Center, 2121 Route 27, Edison, New Jersey 08818, for the following purposes:

-- 1. To elect the following persons as members of the Board of Directors of the Company to serve until the next Annual Meeting and until such directors' successors are elected and shall have qualified: Ronald O. Perelman, Donald G. Drapkin, Irwin Engelman, Meyer Feldberg, George Fellows, Howard Gittis, Morton L. Janklow, Vernon E. Jordan, Henry A. Kissinger, Edward J. Landau, Jerry W. Levin, Linda Gosden Robinson, Terry Semel and Martha Stewart. - 2.
-To consider and approve the Revlon, Inc. Second Amended and Restated 1996 Stock Plan. - 3.
-To ratify the selection of KPMG LLP as the Company's independent auditors for 1999. - 4.
-To transact such other business as may properly come before the $\mbox{\sc Annual}$ $\mbox{\sc Meeting.}$
+- 1. To elect the following persons as members of the Board of Directors of the Company to serve until the next Annual Meeting and until such directors' successors are elected and shall have qualified: Ronald O. Perelman, Donald G. Drapkin, Meyer Feldberg, Howard Gittis, Vernon E. Jordan, Jr., Edward J. Landau, Jerry W. Levin, Jeffrey M. Nugent, Linda Gosden Robinson, Terry Semel and Martha Stewart. - 2.
+To ratify the selection of KPMG LLP as the Company's independent auditors for 2001. - 3.
+To consider and approve the Revlon, Inc. Third Amended and Restated 1996 Stock Plan. - 4.
+To transact such other business as may properly come before the $\mbox{\sc Annual}$ $\mbox{\sc Meeting}.$

 A proxy statement describing the matters to be considered at the Annual Meeting is attached to this notice.
-Only stockholders of record at the close of business on February 18, 1999 (the "Record Date") are entitled to notice of, and to vote at, the Annual Meeting and at any adjournments thereof.
+Only stockholders of record at the close of business on April 12, 2001 (the "Record Date") are entitled to notice of, and to vote at, the Annual Meeting and at any adjournments thereof.
 For at least ten days prior to the Annual Meeting and also at the Annual Meeting, a list of stockholders entitled to vote at the Annual Meeting will be available for inspection during normal business hours at the Company's Research Center, 2121 Route 27, Edison, New Jersey 08818.
-Such list will also be available for at least ten days prior to the Annual Meeting for such inspection at the offices of the Company's Secretary at 625 Madison Avenue, 16th Floor, New York, New York 10022.
+Such list will also be available for at least ten days prior to the Annual Meeting for such inspection at the offices of the Company's Secretary at 625 Madison Avenue, 6th Floor, New York, New York 10022.